-Want to catch a trophy trout out of your yak that wasn’t just dumped out of a stalking truck?
+Want to catch a trophy trout out of your yak that wasn’t just dumped out of a stocking truck?

-Hooking a cutthroat might be your best bet.
+Hooking a cutthroat is a great option.
 A bit of traveling is required for most to chase these beauties, but the journey is part of the fun.
 There are three bodies of water that come to mind when I think of trophy cutts: Pyramid, Heenan and Independence Lakes.

 Each of these lakes has special regulations and many different approaches to fishing them from the kayak.
 I will try and give you a basic idea of what to expect from each lake and a starting point for fishing them.

 Starting with my favorite, Pyramid Lake located north of Reno, gives anglers the best chance of catching a true monster.
 A special permit is required to fish and boat here, these can be obtained online or at the Crosby Lodge.

 One bonus is that you don’t need a Nevada fishing license because the lake is on tribal land.
 Crosby’s is a great place to check out even if you have permits, they have good food, photos of lunker fish, all sorts of tackle.
 If you are like me on my first trip you will need to buy much bigger lures!

 Like Heenan and Independence, Pyramid is an artificial barbless water.
 Large spoons in green and white, Apexs in rainbow patterns and various Lymans are all good choices if you’re in the mood for trolling.
 If not that’s o.k. there are times when the fly fisherman throwing buggers or beetles dominate the catches.
 Locating a school of trout on the fish finder and jigging for them is also another good option.

 One of the benefits Pyramid offers other than huge fish is great camping opportunities.
 Finding a spot next to the water is not a problem, a large portion of the west shore is “open camping” so easy kayak launching is the norm.